 Passing Score vs. Pass Rate

 A passing score, sometimes called a “cut score,” is the minimum score one needs to achieve in order to pass the exam.
-The “pass rate” is the percentage of candidates who actually pass the exam.
+The “pass rate” is the percentage of candidates who pass .
 The test development process will consider data from actual tests and data from reviewers rating the items and exams in evaluating the cut score.

-In some of the states, the cut scores are arbitrarily established by rule or regulation.
-This is not a valid testing practice.
+In some states, cut scores are arbitrarily established by rule or regulation: this is not a valid testing practice.
 Cut scores should be based on data collected through the test-development process.
 Regulatory licensing exams typically target a level referred to as “minimum” competency, rather than “average” competency.
-Licensing examinations try to determine who has the minimum competency to safely practice in a profession without compromising the health and safety of the public.
-An arbitrary cut score, which is the practice in some of the states, tends to focus on the average, rather than minimum, competency.
-Thus, qualified candidates could be cut because they fall below the average, not because their competency is unacceptable.
+Licensing examinations try to determine who has the minimum competency to safely practice in the profession without compromising the health and safety of the public.
+An arbitrary cut score, by contrast, tends to focus on average, rather than minimum, competency.
+Thus, qualified candidates could be unjustly cut because they fall below the average, not because their competency below an acceptable level.

 Exam Scoring

-Some of the states administer a one-part or one-score exam, while others administer two-part exams.
-In the one-part exam, general product knowledge and state-specific content are scored together.
-In the states with a two-part exam, the candidate must separately pass both the general product knowledge exam and the state-specific exam in order to be eligible to apply for a license for the LOA requested.
-A third variation is to require the first-time test-taker to pass an exam on state-specific insurance laws and regulations once.
-All additional LOAs are tested on general product knowledge only.
+States typically administer exams using one of three structures.
+Some states administer a one-part or one-score exam, while others administer two-part exams.
+In a one-part exam, general product knowledge and state-specific content are scored together.
+In the states with a two-part exam, the candidate must separately pass both the general product knowledge exam and the state-specific exam to be eligible to apply for a license for the LOA requested.
+A third variation is to require the first-time test-taker to pass an exam on state-specific insurance laws and regulations once: all additional LOAs are tested on general product knowledge only.

-Preliminary review of pass rates indicates a tendency for more candidates to fail in the states that require two-part exams.
-There is no evidence that two-part exams increase consumer protections or that the states that administer one-
+Preliminary review of pass rates indicates a tendency for more candidates to fail in states that require two-part exams.
+There is no evidence that two-part exams increase consumer protections or that states that administer one-

 part exams license producers who do not know applicable state law.
-The states are encouraged to move to one-part exams to allow for more success among candidates without jeopardizing consumer protections.
+The states are encouraged to move to one-part exams to afford a greater rate of success among candidates without jeopardizing consumer protections.

 Exam Content

-As of May 2013, the states have no standard exam curriculum.
-The NAIC is encouraging more uniform approaches by considering the best practices for testing programs listed at the end of this chapter to be standards for all jurisdictions to work toward.
+As of May 2013, states have no standard exam curriculum.
+The NAIC is encouraging more uniform approaches by treating the best practices for testing programs listed at the end of this chapter to be standards that all jurisdictions should work toward.
 The Producer Licensing (EX) Task Force formed a subgroup of five states to develop a draft national content outline using the life and annuity LOA as a pilot.
-The national content outline provides guidance for entry- level subject matter that the states should test for, as well as information that will assist candidates in identifying relevant knowledge to study in preparation for the exam.
+The national content outline provides guidance for entry- level subject matter that states should test candidates knowledge of , as well as information that will assist candidates in identifying relevant material to study in preparation for the exam.

-Some experts have recommended that examinations should be constructed with the following considerations in mind:
+Some experts have recommended that examinations be constructed with the following considerations in mind:

 The states should not target examinations to an artificially set passing score.
-A state should determine whether its test is focused on assessing the knowledge needed by potential new producers, and only applicants who lack that level of knowledge should fail.
-The states should use legally defensible, recognized methodology when establishing a cut score.
+A state should construct its test with the goal ofassessing the knowledge needed by potential new producers, and only applicants who lack that level of knowledge should fail.
+States should use legally defensible, recognized methodology when establishing a cut score.